threefoldtech/jumpscale_lib/docs/Howto/how_to_get_a_JWT_for_OVC.md

 SECRET2="..."
 ```

-In order to make the environement variables available from the Python interactive shell, export them:
+In order to make the environment variables available from the Python interactive shell, export them:
 ```bash
 export APP_ID
 export SECRET2